THE HIPAA ‘DIRTY DOZEN’ – FIND OUT ABOUT THE MOST COMMON HIPAA VIOLATIONS

 Email is a quandary.
 On the one hand, it is an effective communication tool for nearly everyone, on the other hand very few people realize the inherent insecurity and alternatives for securing email.
 In short, email traverses the internet in a fashion that it passes through many hands and there is no way to know who has looked at it.
 Think of it as sending a postcard through the regular mail, then imagine that not only does the USPS carry the postcard, it may go through the hands of hundreds of people even just going across town.
 There is no way to know who read the postcard as they carried or handed it off.
 There are several solutions, such as Zixmail, hushmail and entrust® which can securely handle your email protecting it all the way to the recipient.

-Now you know the ‘dirty dozen’ HIPAA violations most commonly seen in entities.
+Now you know the ‘dirty dozen’ HIPAA violation examples most commonly seen in entities.
 How is your organization doing, do you have all 12 locked down?
 If not, now is the time to make changes and improve your security posture!

 For more information, assistance with your HIPAA initiatives or to schedule a more targeted discussion around the challenges faced by your entity, contact HALOCK.